lightward/mechanic-tasks/docs/auto-invite-customers-after-an-order/README.md

 # Auto-invite customers after an order

-Tags: Invite, Orders, Retention, Email
+Tags: Email, Invite, Orders, Retention

 Automatically prompt customers to activate their customer accounts, after placing an order in your store, by triggering a customizable Shopify-powered email.
 Useful if your online store unlocks special offers, functionality, or content after making a purchase.
 Optionally, only send invitations if the customer has ordered a product with a specific tag.